chaturay/serverless-artillery/README.md

 # Run a quick test
 If you want to quickly test your setup or see serverless-artillery in action, do the following to quickly run a **small load/performance test**.
 Don't worry about what these commands do in detail.
 This document explains them in detail later.

-1. The following command will deploy required assets (like load generating Lambda function) to the AWS account you selected in the [previous step](#before-running-serverless-artillery).
+1. The following command will deploy required assets (like [load generating Lambda function](docs/LoadGeneratorLambda.md)) to the AWS account you selected in the [previous step](#before-running-serverless-artillery).
 By default it uses AWS CloudFormation Stack name `serverless-artillery-dev`.
 ```
 slsart deploy
 ```

-2. The following command will invoke load generating Lambda function using default load script (`script.yml`), creating small traffic against the sample endpoint specified in the default script.
+2. The following command will invoke [load generating Lambda function](docs/LoadGeneratorLambda.md) using default load script (`script.yml`), creating small traffic against the sample endpoint specified in the default script.
 At the end of the test serverless-artillery will generate a report of the test. **Please note that this report is generated only for small load.**
 ```
 slsart invoke
 ```
 3. The following command will remove the AWS CloudFormation Stack deployed in step 1.
+If you are a **_Nordstrom_** engineer, please see the page titled **_`Serverless Artillery - Remove Instructions`_** in **Confluence** and follow the instructions there.
 ```
 slsart remove
 ```